 The Journey is Worth It

-Sure, it takes some time out of your schedule to go digging for Bible Principles that relate to your topic.
-But what treasures there are to be found.
-In my personal journey, it has been worth the time and the effort.
-I’ve been learning right along side my children and I wouldn’t have it any other way.
+Sure, it takes some time out of your schedule to dig for Bible Principles that relate to your topic.
+But such treasures there are to be found.
+In my journey, it has been worth the time and the effort.
+I’ve been learning alongside my children, and I wouldn’t have it any other way.

 Thank you for allowing me to share with you.
 And I hope you find this helpful and inspiring.